-The following actions will take place three months, six months and annually after planting:
+The following actions will take place three and six months post planting and for five years annually after planting:

-- Plant survival rates will be assessed through sample counts; - Ongoing threats to survival will be recorded and mitigated; and - Plant losses will be determined and replanted as required.
+- Plant survival rates will be assessed through sample counts; - · Ongoing threats to survival will be recorded and mitigated; and - Plant losses will be determined and replanted as required.

-Revegetation will be determined to be a success when the required number of plants listed in Appendix 5 are established and survive after five years and trees reach maturity and begin producing seed.
+Revegetation will be determined to be a success when the required number of plants listed in Appendix 3 are established and survive after five years and trees reach maturity and begin producing seed.